huandong12/huandong12.github.io/_pages/about.md

 Preprints
 ------
-  Huan Dong,Siqi Ren and Wei Wang,  On the Isotropic-Nematic Phase Transition for the Liquid Crystal, submitted.
+  Huan Dong,Siqi Ren and Wei Wang,  On the Isotropic-Nematic Phase Transition for the Liquid Crystal, preprint.

-  Huan Dong and Wei Wang,  Sharp interface limit of a vector-valued Allen-Cahn dynamics,  submitted.
+  Huan Dong and Wei Wang,  Sharp interface limit of a vector-valued Allen-Cahn dynamics,  preprint.

 Teaching
 ------